angular/material/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug Report
 about: Report a bug in AngularJS Material
-labels: type: docs, needs triage
+labels: "type: docs, needs triage"
 ---
 <!--
 Filling out this template is required!
 Do not delete it when submitting your issue!